ajshajib/raccoon/paper/paper.md

 ---
-title: 'raccoon: A package to correct resampling noise in JWST NIRSpec integral field spectroscopy'
+title: 'raccoon: A package to correct for wiggles in the JWST NIRSpec integral field spectroscopy'
 tags:
   - Python
   - astronomy